youssefelghamour/CodeWave/README.md

 - **Youssef El Ghamour** - [GitHub](https://github.com/youssefelghamour) | [LinkedIn](https://www.linkedin.com/in/youssefelghamour/)

-This project is derived from another one of my projects.
+The frontend of this project is derived from another one of my projects.
 To explore the full commit history or check out the original repository, visit [this link](https://github.com/youssefelghamour/alx-react).

 ![Dashboard1](./client/src/assets/hero2.png)